agravityio/agravity-public-csharp/docs/PublicGeneralManagementApi.md

 <a id="httptriggerdurablescchtrainingdone"></a>
 # **HttpTriggerDurableScchTrainingDone**
-> OkResult HttpTriggerDurableScchTrainingDone (string instanceId)
+> AgravityInfoResponse HttpTriggerDurableScchTrainingDone (string instanceId)